-- The distance scheme shall be considered as a whole bespoke IEDs, communications medium and interfaces.
-It is envisaged that bespoke Teleprotection modules shall be included in the multiplexing equipment for the distance scheme signals.
-Various communications-aided logic shall be possible - POTT, PUTT, blocking, etc. - Circuit Breaker Fail each protection function issuing a command to trip a designated circuit breaker shall simultaneously issue a "Trip / CB Fail Start" signal to the busbar protection scheme.
+1. The distance scheme shall be considered as a whole - bespoke IEDs, communications medium and interfaces.
+Various communications-aided logic shall be possible - POTT, PUTT, blocking, etc.

+2. Circuit Breaker Fail - each protection function issuing a command to trip a designated circuit breaker shall simultaneously issue a "Trip / CB Fail Start" signal to the busbar protection scheme.
 The busbar scheme shall perform a two-stage CB Fail algorithm, comprising (i) retrip attempt to own CB, timer 1, and (ii) upon expiry of the CBF Trip timer 2, issue back-trip commands to all bays connected to the same zone as the failed circuit breaker.
 In the case of cable / line CB Fail, the back-trip shall also include an intertrips to the remote end.

 - 3. In the event of no EHV busbar scheme being applied, i.e. where the export cable and EHV side of the main transformer share a circuit breaker, CB Fail evaluation shall be done at bay level, with (i) intertrip transmission to the remote end, and (ii) local intertrip to the transformer HV circuit breaker. - 4.
 Centralised vs distributed busbar protection in a centralised scheme, all bays' currents, binary signals (disconnector status, CB Fail start, CB status if applicable) and outputs (trip contacts) are wired to a single IED (or three IEDs if the scheme is designed in an "IED-per-phase" manner).
 In a distributed scheme, each bay's signals are wired to a discrete BBP bay unit, which relays the data to a central unit over a dedicated communications channel.
-The central unit performs differential and CB Fail back-trip evaluation for the complete busbar, issuing the alarms / trips back to each bay unit for execution. - For distance protections of main EHV export cable and transformer, note that 3 forward, 2 reverse and a zone extension required at minimum.
-Separate distance relays are required for the export cable and transformer. - 6.
-Protections for EHV/HV OSP transformer assume that neutral points will be grounded.
+The central unit performs differential and CB Fail back-trip evaluation for the complete busbar, issuing the alarms / trips back to each bay unit for execution. - 5.
+For distance protections of main EHV export cable and transformer, note that 3 forward, 2 reverse and a zone extension required at minimum.
+Separate distance relays are required for the export cable and transformer.

+Protections for EHV/HV OSP transformer assume that EHV neutral point will be grounded.